dennisstevanus/cz4045/README.md

 ------------
 *   `data`: Contains all the dataset used in this project
 *   `data_analyisis`: Contains the code used to analyze the data in this project
+    *   `data_analysis.ipynb`: It's a Jupyter notebook that containing the code used to analyze the data for the [3.1].
+You can run the file in jupyter notebook by     opening the jupyter notebook on terminal and try to see the analysis there.
+        ```bash
+        jupyter notebook
+        ```
 *   `demo_server`: Contains the demo server for the Application [3.]
 *   `model_training`: Contains the jupyter notebook code to train and fine-tune the model for [3.]
 *   `results`: Contains the `.json` file containing the result of the NLP tasks performed on each document